Safest Teeth Whiteners

 The fake “teeth” in dentures are usually made of plastic or porcelain.
 The fake “gums” are made of acrylics.
-The only exception to this is the implant-supported hybrid prosthesis, which is made of zirconia.
+The only exception to this is the implant-supported hybrid dentures, which is made of zirconia.

 The materials used to produce dentures are more delicate than natural teeth.
 If dropped or poorly cared for, dentures can easily chip or crack.

 The supporting frame of dentures that holds the false teeth in place resembles the natural gum line.
 This structure is usually created from a similar acrylic resin.
 Or, a more flexible polymer material is used, which fits comfortably on the natural gum line.

 Dentures sit over the gums to replace missing teeth or to remove any potential issues caused by gaps.
 They also help prevent problems with eating and speaking.
 Complete dentures can also improve the look of your smile and boost your confidence.

 With time, dentures must be relined, remade, or rebased due to changes in the underlying gums and jawbone.
 Rebasing requires creating a new base while keeping the current set of artificial teeth.

 As you age, your mouth naturally changes.
 These adjustments can cause dentures to loosen.
 This can make eating difficult, and it can be irritating to the gums too.

 At a minimum, a patient wearing dentures should visit their dental technician at least once a year for an oral health checkup.